mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 <h2 style="margin-bottom:4px;">THE ONE-LOOP BIKE COURSE</h2>
 A crowd has packed the street around the start of the bike course.
 The cheering is incredible.
 Heading south on _Main Street_ is emotional.
 Maybe it was the effort from the swim.

 The residents along _Lakeside Road_ are out and cheering.
 I see a large Canadian flag; close to that is an equally large Italian flag.
 I call out, _"Forza Italia!"_  The family gives me an extra cheer!
-As I ride away, I hear _"Forza Azzuri!"_
+As I ride away, I hear _"Forza Azzurri!"_

 _McClean Creek Road_ is a hill.
 I tackle it with as little effort possible.
 The day is still too young.